attiqRahman/pytimer/README.md

 ## Installation

-You can install PyTimer directly from GitHub or from PyPI once published:
+You can install PyTimer directly from GitHub or from PyPI:

 ```bash
 # Install pytimer2